kletobias/kletobias.github.io/_posts/2022-04-01-pandas_csv_mysql.md

 ## Importing the data

-The following is a step by step walkthrough of how the end-to-end import of any CSV file into a MySQL database can look like.
+The following is a step-by-step walk through of how the end-to-end import of any CSV file into a MySQL database can look like.
 It is assumed, that the database is hosted locally and `localhost` is used as hostname.
 It can be replaced by the URL of the database.